JamesVentures/james/README.md

         proposalQueue.push(proposal);

         uint256 proposalIndex = proposalQueue.length.sub(1);
-        emit SubmitProposal(proposalIndex, msg.sender, memberAddress, applicant, tokenTribute, sharesRequested);
+        emit SubmitProposal(proposalIndex, msg.sender, memberAddress, applicant, tokenTribute, bondsRequested);
     }
 ```

 If there are no proposals in the queue, or if all the proposals in the queue have already started their respective voting period, then the proposal `startingPeriod` will be set to the next period.
 If there are proposals in the queue that have not started their voting period yet, the `startingPeriod` for the submitted proposal will be the next period after the `startingPeriod` of the last proposal in the queue.

-Existing members can earn additional voting shares through new proposals if they are listed as the `applicant`.
+Existing members can earn additional voting bonds through new proposals if they are listed as the `applicant`.

 ### submitVote
 While a proposal is in its voting period, members can submit their vote using their `delegateKey`.
 1. Saves the vote on the proposal by the member address.
-2. Based on their vote, adds the member's voting shares to the proposal `yesVotes` or `noVotes` tallies.
+2. Based on their vote, adds the member's voting bonds to the proposal `yesVotes` or `noVotes` tallies.
 4. If the member voted **Yes** and this is now the highest index proposal they voted **Yes** on, update their `highestIndexYesVote`.
-5. If the member voted **Yes** and this is now the most total shares that the Guild had during any **Yes** vote, update the proposal `maxTotalSharesAtYesVote`.
+5. If the member voted **Yes** and this is now the most total bonds that the Guild had during any **Yes** vote, update the proposal `maxTotalSharesAtYesVote`.

 ```
     function submitVote(uint256 proposalIndex, uint8 uintVote) public onlyDelegate {